oljung/portfolio-project-4/README.md

 # Dinner Wizard
 Dinner Wizard is a web aplpication for planning your dinners over a period of time, and then quickly making a shopping list from the recipes that you want to make.
-By creating and saving your own favourite recipies for later use, or borwsing recipes created by other users, you will be able to quickly plan a couble of dinners, then by a simple click on a button you will have a complete shopping lsit of all the items included as ingredients for your recipes.
+By creating and saving your own favourite recipies for later use, or borwsing recipes created by other users, you will be able to quickly plan a couble of dinners, then by a simple click on a button you will have a complete shopping lsit of all the items included as ingredients for your recipes. <br>
+Link to the deployed site: https://dinner-wizard.herokuapp.com/

 ### Table of Contents